google/WebFundamentals/src/site/tools/test/cloud.markdown

 ---
 layout: article
 title: "Cloud Testing"
-description: "While there's no absolute substitute for testing your site works on real devices, there are lots of cloud testing services that will get you most of the way."
+description: "While there's no substitue for real device testing, cloud testing gets you most of the way.
+Your testing story should include both real and cloud-based testing."
+introduction: "While there's no substitue for real device testing, cloud testing gets you most of the way.
+Your testing story should include both real and cloud-based testing."
 article:
   written_on: 2014-05-29
   updated_on: 2014-05-29